 GotLungs?

 Got lungs?
-Of course you have lungs, we all have lungs.
-It’s November and time to spotlight Lung Health.
+Of course, you have lungs; we all have lungs.
+It’s November, and it’s time to spotlight Lung Health.
 Lung cancer is the most common cause of cancer-related death in both men and women.

-It is a known fact that as we age, our lung function declines.
-What is not know widely realized is that both men and women don’t escape the staggering statistics for lung cancer.
-Worth noting is that women fair even worse than men.
-The month of November is an excellent time to examine the incidence of lung cancer, it is strongly correlated with cigarette smoking, with about 90% of lung cancers arising as a result of tobacco use.
+It is a known fact that our lung function declines as we age.
+What is not widely realized is that both men and women don’t escape the staggering statistics for lung cancer.
+Worth noting is that women are even worse than men.
+The month of November is an excellent time to examine the incidence of lung cancer; it is strongly correlated with cigarette smoking, with about 90% of lung cancers arising as a result of tobacco use.

 Wearing last Fall Lafayette 148 wool jacket with piped leather trim and Lafayette 148 dress, Stella and Dot gold tone lariat, Kate Spade New York Licorice camel suede pumps.

 Lung cancer is referred to as the deadliest cancer.
 Why?
 First, note there are two general types of lung cancer: small cell lung cancer and non-small cell lung cancer, which accounts for approximately 87% of lung cancers.
-Small cell lung cancer grows very rapidly and has a tendency to spread early to other parts of the body.
-This type of lung cancer is commonly found in smoker’s.
+Small-cell lung cancer grows very rapidly and tends to spread early to other parts of the body.
+This type of lung cancer is commonly found in smokers.

 Be reminded of the Lung Facts: